History of the socialist movement in the United States

-Under Socialist Party of America presidential candidate Eugene V. Debs, socialist opposition to World War I was widespread, leading to the governmental repression collectively known as the First Red Scare.
+In 1901, multiple socialist parties merged to create the Socialist Party of America (SPA).
+In 1905, anarchists created the Industrial Workers of the World.
+The Socialist Party of America, led by its national chairman Eugene V. Debs (who was also the SPA's candidate in the U.S. presidential elections), played a crucial role in igniting a widespread socialist opposition to World War I, which eventually led to the nationwide governmental repression collectively known as the First Red Scare.
 The Socialist Party declined in the 1920s, but the party nonetheless often ran Norman Thomas for president.
-In the 1930s, the Communist Party USA took importance in labor and racial struggles while it suffered a split which converged in the Trotskyist Socialist Workers Party.
-In the 1950s, socialism was affected by McCarthyism and in the 1960s it was revived by the general radicalization brought by the New Left and other social struggles and revolts.
-In the 1960s, Michael Harrington and other socialists were called to assist the Kennedy administration and then the Johnson administration's War on Poverty and Great Society while socialists also played important roles in the civil rights movement.
+In the 1930s, the Communist Party of the United States of America (CPUSA) played a significant role in the labor and racial struggles of that time, despite being severely affected by an internal split, when many of its members parted ways and, in 1938, under the leadership of James P. Cannon, founded the Trotskyist Socialist Workers Party (SWP).
+In the 1950s, socialism was affected by McCarthyism, and in the 1960s, it was revived by the widespread radicalization brought by the New Left and similar movements' social struggles and revolts.
+In the 1960s, Michael Harrington and other socialists were called to assist the Kennedy administration and then the Johnson administration's war on poverty and Great Society, while socialists also played important roles in the civil rights movement.

+In the 1990s, interest in socialism slowly began to rise again, particularly among Millennials.
+The anarchist-associated alter-globalization movement led numerous protests against the World Trade Organization.
+In 2011, Occupy Wall Street further spurred the growth of socialist organizations.
+In 2015, Bernie Sanders's presidential campaign led to an explosion of socialist organizing, with the associated Democratic Socialists of America reaching membership levels similar to those of the 1900s.